 Support your mental health this January by joining #RedJanuary challenge and doing something active every single day.

-The RED community with its partner, the leading mental health charity, Mind, provide information, advice and support while campaigning for a better deal and respect for everyone experiencing a mental health problem.
+The RED community with its partner, the mental health charity, Sport in Mind, provide information, advice and support while campaigning for a better deal and respect for everyone experiencing a mental health problem.

 With a growing community of 30,000 REDers you'll never be alone.
 Support will be on hand for tips and encouragement at every step, splash, and pedal of the way.